This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 Instructions

-1. MAKE THE WILD GARLIC OIL FIRST (can be done up to 3 days ahead): Bring a small saucepan of water to a boil.
-Blanch the wild garlic leaves (or ramp greens) for 15 seconds, then transfer immediately to an ice bath.
-Squeeze out all water aggressively — any moisture will cause the oil to go rancid fast.
+Make the wild garlic oil first — it keeps for 3 days refrigerated.
+Bring a small saucepan of water to a boil.
+Blanch the wild garlic leaves or ramp greens for 15 seconds, then transfer immediately to an ice bath.
+Squeeze out all water aggressively; any moisture will cause the oil to go rancid fast.
 Combine the blanched greens with neutral oil, parsley, chervil, and tarragon in a high-powered blender.
-Blend on high for 90 seconds until the oil turns vivid green and the blender jar feels warm to the touch — this heat is intentional and helps extract chlorophyll.
-Strain through a fine-mesh sieve lined with cheesecloth, pressing gently (don't squeeze or the oil turns muddy).
+Blend on high for 90 seconds until the oil turns vivid green and the blender jar feels warm to the touch — that heat is intentional and helps extract chlorophyll.
+Strain through a fine-mesh sieve lined with cheesecloth, pressing gently; don't squeeze or the oil turns muddy.
 Season with lemon juice and a pinch of salt.
 Refrigerate in a sealed jar; the color will deepen overnight.

-2. BUILD THE SOFRITO: Set your pressure cooker or Instant Pot to Sauté (medium heat).
+Set your pressure cooker or Instant Pot to Sauté on medium heat.
 Add olive oil and warm until shimmering.
-Add the diced onion and the sliced ramp bulbs together.
-Cook, stirring frequently, for 6–8 minutes until completely soft and beginning to turn golden at the edges.
+Add the diced onion and sliced ramp bulbs together.
+Cook, stirring frequently, for 6 to 8 minutes until completely soft and beginning to turn golden at the edges.
 The ramp bulbs will smell aggressively garlicky — that's correct and good.
 Add the grated tomato, smoked paprika, and dried oregano.
-Cook for another 3–4 minutes, stirring, until the tomato has darkened and the sofrito looks jammy and reduced.
+Cook for another 3 to 4 minutes, stirring, until the tomato has darkened and the sofrito looks jammy and reduced.

-3. BUILD THE STEW BASE: Add the drained cranberry beans to the pot and stir to coat in the sofrito.
+Add the drained cranberry beans to the pot and stir to coat in the sofrito.
 Pour in the vegetable stock.
-Nestle the reserved corn cobs into the liquid — they'll leach starchy sweetness and body into the broth as it cooks.
+Lay the reserved corn cobs into the liquid — they'll leach starchy sweetness and body into the broth as it cooks.
 Add salt and pepper.

-5. ADD THE SQUASH AND CORN: Switch back to Sauté mode (or medium heat on stovetop).
+Switch back to Sauté mode, or medium heat on the stovetop.
 Add the butternut squash cubes and fresh corn kernels.
 Stir gently — the beans will have softened enough that rough stirring will break them, which is partially desirable for a creamy texture.
-Simmer uncovered for 8–10 minutes until the squash is just tender and the broth has thickened to a loose, stew-like consistency.
+Simmer uncovered for 8 to 10 minutes until the squash is just tender and the broth has thickened to a loose, stew-like consistency.
 If it looks too thick, add a splash of water.
 If too thin, crush a handful of beans against the pot wall with the back of a spoon.

-6. FINISH AND TASTE: Remove from heat.
+Remove from heat.
 Tear the reserved ramp greens and stir them through the hot stew — residual heat will wilt them without killing their sharp, grassy bite.
 Taste and adjust salt.
-The stew should be creamy, slightly sweet from the corn and squash, and have a gentle allium backbone.
+The stew should be creamy, slightly sweet from the corn and squash, with a gentle allium backbone.

-7. PLATE AND DRESS: Ladle the stew into wide, shallow bowls.
+Ladle into wide, shallow bowls.
 Drizzle each portion generously with the cold wild garlic oil — use at least 1.5 tablespoons per bowl, letting it pool in the valleys between the beans.
 The temperature contrast between the hot stew and cold oil is intentional.
-Finish with a pinch of fleur de sel.
-Serve immediately with crusty bread if not keeping vegan-only, or alongside grilled flatbread.
+Finish with a pinch of fleur de sel and serve immediately with crusty bread or grilled flatbread.

 Variations